ripple/opensource.ripple.com/docs/xls-94-dynamic-mpts/reference.md

 The Dynamic MPT amendment does not create any new data types, but it modifies several transactions and the `MPTokenIssuance` ledger entry.

 - **Transactions:**
-    - [MPTokenIssuanceCreate](#mptokenissuancecreate-transaction-changes) - A new `MutableFlags` field is added to specify which fields or flags are mutable after issuance.
+    - [MPTokenIssuanceCreate](#mptokenissuancecreate-transaction-changes) - The new `MutableFlags` field specifies which fields or flags are mutable after issuance.
-    - [MPTokenIssuanceSet](#mptokenissuanceset-transaction-changes) - New fields have been added to update mutable metadata, transfer fees, and flags.
+    - [MPTokenIssuanceSet](#mptokenissuanceset-transaction-changes) - Several new fields let you update mutable metadata, transfer fees, and flags.
 - **Ledger Entries:**
-    - [MPTokenIssuance](#mptokenissuance-entry-changes) - A new `MutableFlags` field is added to store mutability settings.
+    - [MPTokenIssuance](#mptokenissuance-entry-changes) - The new `MutableFlags` field stores mutability settings.

 ## MPTokenIssuanceCreate Transaction Changes